FOLLOW US

 It is crucial that sellers and agents understand how this type of agreement differs from other types, such as open listings or exclusive right-to-sell agreements.
 In the right situations, exclusive agency listings can work very well as a result of explaining terms, setting expectations, and using tools such as the MLS.

 Looking to master real estate concepts for your licensing exam?
-Lexawise’s expert exam prep tools are your key to success.
-Get started today!
+Explore Lexawise’s expert exam prep tools and get started today.